Elkantor/udp_server/README.md

 #optionally cd deps/udp_server
 ```

-### To test the simple example wich listen on port 4950, and print the message sent from a client, and its address
+### To test the simple example:
+(wich listen on port 4950, and print the message sent from a client, and its address)
 ```bash
 cc server.c -o server
 ./server